-Luxfer's third biannual Sustainability Report will be published in December 2024, highlighting considerable progress in our environmental, social, and governance (ESG) initiatives.
-This report, which will contain more granular social and environmental data, serves as a key resource for all of the Company's stakeholders.
+I am also pleased to confirm that Luxfer's third biannual Sustainability Report was published in December 2024, highlighting considerable progress in our environmental, social, and governance ("ESG") initiatives.
+This report, which contains more granular social and environmental data, serves as a key resource for all of the Company's stakeholders.

-Luxfer's strong governance practices serve as the foundation for the Company's continued execution of key strategic projects.
+Luxfer's strong governance practices continue to serve as the foundation for the Company's execution of key strategic projects.
 We are proud of the extensive and impressive experience of our Directors, which further strengthens our ability to drive success.
-I am pleased that Luxfer continued to return meaningful capital to shareholders in the form of dividends and share buybacks, amounting to more than \$16 million in 2023.
+I am pleased that Luxfer continued to return meaningful capital to shareholders in the form of dividends and share buybacks, once again amounting to more than \$16 million in the year.

-As we look to the future, I am confident that Luxfer is well positioned to overcome challenges and capitalize on opportunities, delivering sustainable value for our shareholders.
+As we look to the future, I am confident that Luxfer is well positioned to build on the strong recovery of the past year, to overcome continuing macroeconomic uncertainty and to capitalize on opportunities, delivering sustainable value for our shareholders.